roukara/grid-helper/README.md

 - `gutter`: The space between grid items.
 - `margin`: The outer margin of the grid.
 - `color`: The color of the grid lines.
+- `parent`: The parent element of the grid.

 ## Toggle Grid Visibility
 Press the `g` key to toggle the visibility of the grid.